Connection-Chat/connection-frontend/README.md

 * ⭐ Deployed on Render resource - https://connection-frontend.onrender.com
 * ⏳ And much more!

+🚨The only thing is that the backend is deployed on a free "Render" resource, and if you do not use the server for 15 minutes, it will turn off, and then the first launch will be a little longer, about 1 - 1.5 minutes🚨

 :exclamation: My advice, first of all run the backend server (https://github.com/Connection-Chat/connection-backend) and then go to the frontend :exclamation:

 ## How to run the application: